huawei-noah/SMARTS/README.md

 # OPTIONAL: install [camera-obs] version of python package with the panda3D dependencies if you want to render camera sensor observations in your simulations
 pip install -e .[camera-obs]

+# To run sanity-test on Ubuntu
 # make sure you can run sanity-test (and verify they are passing)
 # if tests fail, check './sanity_test_result.xml' for test report.
 pip install -e .[test]
 make sanity-test

+# To run sanity-test on Mac OS X
+pip install -e .[test]
+make macos-sanity-test

 # then you can run a scenario, see following section for more details
 ```